 Newport, a cozy coastal town found on the coast of Rhode Island.
 Where the rich and famous own “summer cottages”, the only National Recreation Trail exists in the United States, and where you can find seafood on every street corner.
 A town where the Atlantic Ocean crashes into Eastern America and people are as friendly as ever.
 What resulted in a one-day stay in Newport has turned into an obsession that will bring me back time and time again.

-If you’re arriving to Newport from Boston, the drive is quick and easy, following the interstate south most of the way.
-If you need to rent a car the easiest way I’ve found to do so is to rent from the Boston Logan International Airport.
-There are numerous rental agencies, however I’ve found Enterprise Rent-A-Car to be accommodating and fair on price.
+If you’re arriving in Newport from Boston, the drive is quick and easy, following the interstate south most of the way.
+If you need to rent a car the easiest way I’ve found to do so is to search for rentals on Discover Cars so that you’re able to compare prices across multiple different companies.

 If you don’t want to rent a car, there is a bus option running from Boston to Newport.
 Check out Wanderu for different options on arriving via bus.

-Newport is small, only 12 square miles and inhabiting just over 12,000 people.
+Newport is small, only 12 square miles, and inhabiting just over 12,000 people.
 The main street in town, Thames Street is Newport’s oldest street and runs parallel to the harbor.
 It’s here where you’ll find most of the attractions, restaurants, and bars.
-I would recommend staying on or near Thames Street.
-The resource I tend to use when finding where to stay is Airbnb or booking.com.
-(If you’re new to Airbnb, use my referral code for a $55 credit).
+If you’re planning to spend the night in Newport, I would recommend staying on or near Thames Street.

 Tour the Mansions – There are currently 10 Newport mansions open for viewing.
 Depending on which mansions you choose to tour, prices vary.
 The most famous mansion – The Breakers, was built by the Vanderbilts in 1893 and costs $26/adult to enter.
 For all information on visiting the mansions, get the latest information from The Preservation Society of Newport County.